Come join us! We need your help in guarding the constitutional protection of religious liberty for all people.

 Join us in rejecting the damaging political ideology of “Christian nationalism,” which implies that to be a good American, you must be a good Christian.
 Conflating religious authority with political authority approaches idolatry, distorts our faith and can justify oppression of minority groups.

-BJC supports the NO BAN Act as one way to fight against the anti-Muslim bigotry the travel ban represents and perpetuates.
+BJC supports the NO BAN Act as one way to fight against the anti-Muslim bigotry the Muslim and African travel ban represents and perpetuates.
 BJC has been an outspoken critic of the travel ban since it began in 2017 when President Trump banned migration from seven majority-Muslim countries, temporarily shut down refugee resettlement and sought to prioritize Christian refugees.

 Support religious freedom by calling for the global repeal of blasphemy and apostasy laws, which stifle religious expression and undermine human rights.
 In December 2020, bipartisan resolutions in the House and Senate (H.Res.
 512 and S.Res.
 458) passed, calling for the repeal of those laws and calling for the State Department and the administration to prioritize the repeal of such laws in foreign policy.
 Read our testimony to Congress.